Prasanta-Hembram/translations/CONTRIBUTING.md

 ### 3. Do not use intensifiers.

 - "It is really important to set a secure password." → "Set a secure password."
-- "Please enter the booking title." → "Type the title."
+- "Please enter the booking title." → "Type a title."
-- "Please indicate how many of such plans you offer." → "Type the quantity."
+- "Please indicate how many of such plans you offer." → "Type a quantity."

 ### 4. Avoid expletive constructions.

-- "There is a setting to change password in Settings." → "Change password in Settings."
+- "There is a setting to change a password in Settings." → "Change a password in Settings."
 - "Looks like this workspace name is already taken.
-Try another one." → "This name is already taken.
+Try another one." → "The name is already taken.
 Try another one."
 - "Choose if members must indicate the title when they create bookings." → "Require members to type a title."

 ### 5. Avoid pronouns.